jadamb13/appointmentsetter/README.md

-# iCAMS | Integrated Customer and Appointment Management Suite
+# iCAMS | Internationalized Client and Appointment Management Suite
-## Global Appointment Scheduling and Multilingual Customer Management Application built with JavaFX, Scene Builder, and MySQL database with JDBC integration.
+## Integrated appointment scheduling and multilingual customer management Application built with JavaFX, Scene Builder, and MySQL database with JDBC integration.

 Purpose: The application allows users to manage international appointments with customers/clients, manage customers, and create reports including individual contact schedules and appointments by type, month, and day of the week.